Board of Directors

 Amy Kuronen, President

-Amy is Vice President, Fiduciary Advisory Specialist at Wells Fargo.
+Amy is Assistant Vice President, Trust Officer at Frandsen Bank & Trust.
 Previously, Amy had her own law practice, and she served as Managing Director of the U.S. Bank Private Client Group in Duluth.
 She holds a B.A. degree from St. Olaf College and graduated cum laude with a J.D. degree from William Mitchell College of Law.
 Amy is currently a member of the Arrowhead Estate Planning Council.
 Previously, she served on the board of the Duluth Superior Area Community Foundation, Animal Allies Humane Society, and the Eleventh District Bar Association.

 Sherry Hall, Vice President